PataphysicalSociety/soupault.app/site/blog/soupault-2.6.0-release.md

 ## Configurable entry sorting

 Originally, soupault assumed that the index entry sort key field is some kind of a date.
 You could configure supported date formats using the
-`index_date_formats` option, and it would attempt to parse every value as a date, or resorted to lexicographic comparison if parsing failed.
+`date_formats` option, and it would attempt to parse every value as a date, or resorted to lexicographic comparison if parsing failed.

 A lot of websites with auto-generated index pages are blogs, so that assumption wasn’t terribly unreasonable.
 However, it still was a rather inflexible design.

 Now there’s a new option: `sort_type` that can have three values: `calendar` (the default), `numeric`, and `lexicographic`.

-The `calendar` mode matches the old behaviour: it tries to parse a field value as a date according to supported `index_date_formats`.
+The `calendar` mode matches the old behaviour: it tries to parse a field value as a date according to supported `date_formats`.
 Invalid values are considered "older" than any valid values.
 Between themselves, invalid values are compared lexicographically.

 In the `numeric` mode, soupault will try to parse values as integer numbers.
 Invalid values are considered "less" than any valid values.